La Perouse Circuit Walk to Cape Banks

 2. Little Congwong Beach

-The side trip to Little Congwong Beach is entirely optional, but if you’ve never been there before, it’s a lovely little beach to visit.
+The side trip to Little Congwong Beach is optional, but if you’ve never been there before, it’s a lovely little beach to visit.

 As the name suggests, Little Congwong Beach is smaller than Congwong Beach and also has a more secluded atmosphere with usually calm water to swim in.